 Do you work in the cosmetics industry?
 Are you already present online or thinking of taking the leap?
-Either way, we’re going to take a deep dive into how European women’s eCommerce cosmetics trends in 2019.
+Either way, we’re going to take a deep dive into how European women’s eCommerce beauty industry trends in 2019.

 Hold on to your seats because it’s going to be a mind-blowing journey!

-We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights on the cosmetics eCommerce industry.
+We partnered with Photoslurp (a marketing and visual eCommerce platform) to get essential insights into the cosmetics eCommerce industry.

 One of the biggest hurdles for cosmetics brands to tackle is selling their products online without giving consumers a chance to try them first.
 Even more so taking into account that a single cosmetic product won’t do for just anyone: skin and hair type, skin sensitivity, health, and so many more variables are part of the equation.

 Thus, the challenge for cosmetic brands is finding the best way to sell their products on the internet, without the ability to get customers’ hands on them before purchase (like they would in a shop).

 Digital presentations, customer reviews, influencer demonstrations… these are all new ways to close the gap with consumers that have sprung up over the past years but brands still aren’t completely sure as to what the best tools are to inspire online shoppers on the hunt for cosmetics.